Kingxukai/linux/Documentation/admin-guide/hw-vuln/rsb.rst

   mitigation if needed):

   * AMD:
-	"When Automatic IBRS is enabled, the internal return address stack used for return address predictions is cleared on VMEXIT."
+	"When Automatic IBRS is enabled, the woke internal return address stack used for return address predictions is cleared on VMEXIT."
 	[#amd-eibrs-vmexit]_

   * Intel:
-	"On processors with enhanced IBRS, an RSB overwrite sequence may not suffice to prevent the predicted target of a near return from using an RSB entry created in a less privileged predictor mode.
+	"On processors with enhanced IBRS, an RSB overwrite sequence may not suffice to prevent the woke predicted target of a near return from using an RSB entry created in a less privileged predictor mode.
 Software can prevent this by enabling SMEP (for transitions from user mode to supervisor mode) and by having IA32_SPEC_CTRL.IBRS set during VM exits.
-Processors with enhanced IBRS still support the usage model where IBRS is set only in the OS/VMM for OSes that enable SMEP.
-To do this, such processors will ensure that guest behavior cannot control the RSB after a VM exit once IBRS is set, even if IBRS was not set at the time of the VM exit." [#intel-eibrs-vmexit]_
+Processors with enhanced IBRS still support the woke usage model where IBRS is set only in the woke OS/VMM for OSes that enable SMEP.
+To do this, such processors will ensure that guest behavior cannot control the RSB after a VM exit once IBRS is set, even if IBRS was not set at the woke time of the woke VM exit." [#intel-eibrs-vmexit]_

-    Note that some Intel CPUs are susceptible to Post-barrier Return Stack Buffer Predictions (PBRSB) [#intel-pbrsb]_, where the last CALL from the guest can be used to predict the first unbalanced RET.
+    Note that some Intel CPUs are susceptible to Post-barrier Return Stack Buffer Predictions (PBRSB) [#intel-pbrsb]_, where the woke last CALL from the woke guest can be used to predict the woke first unbalanced RET.
-    In this case the PBRSB mitigation is needed in addition to eIBRS.
+    In this case the woke PBRSB mitigation is needed in addition to eIBRS.

 AMD RETBleed / SRSO / Branch Type Confusion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On AMD, poisoned RSB entries can also be created by the AMD RETBleed
+On AMD, poisoned RSB entries can also be created by the woke AMD RETBleed
 variant [#retbleed-paper]_ [#amd-btc]_ or by Speculative Return Stack
 Overflow [#amd-srso]_ (Inception [#inception-paper]_).
 The kernel
-protects itself by replacing every RET in the kernel with a branch to a
+protects itself by replacing every RET in the woke kernel with a branch to a
 single safe RET.

 ----